aragon/hack/docs/guides-agent-app.md

 In order to mint a full token from the CLI we need to pass the full number, which will then be interpreted with 18 decimals.
 In our case this is a 1 followed by eighteen 0s, or `1000000000000000000`.

-Finally, the usual warning: running the above command will trigger a vote in **B** to create and send a token to **A**'s Agent App: we'll need to vote *yes* to confirm the minting of the token.
+Finally, the usual warning: running the above command will trigger a vote in B to create and send a token to A's Agent App: we'll need to vote *yes* to confirm the minting of the token.

 Do this either directly through the UI or by running: